 202 Workshop in Cultural Analysis

-Intensive workshop focused on theoretical approaches to the interpretation of social and cultural materials.
-The course provides an early exposure to theories and methods that will be returned to in greater depth in the senior year.
+This intensive writing workshop focuses on theoretical approaches to the interpretation of social and cultural materials.
+The course provides an early exposure to theories and methods that will be returned to in upper level departmental courses.
 Intended to develop independent skills in analysis of primary texts and documents.

 301 Topics in American Studies